ahk1771/ImageCrop/README.md

 # ImageCrop
-A simple image cropping tool that provides features like CROP, ROTATE &amp; FLIP.
+A simple image cropping tool that provides features like CROP &amp; FLIP.